 Projects Worked On

 The Middle East and North Africa have longstanding water supply and sanitation challenges.
 In 2011, US Agency for International Development (USAID) partnered with Development Alternatives Inc. to end the global freshwater crisis by implementing the Furthering the Blue Revolution Initiative (FABRI).
 This program helps create Middle East and North Africa Network of Water Centers of Excellence (MENA NWC).
 Designed and launched by USAID through FABRI, DAI has partnered with the UC Davis College of Agricultural and Environmental Sciences International Programs office to provide critical guidance on water resource and wastewater management in the formation of MENA NWC.
 The Center for Watershed Sciences is spearheading UC Davis participation in FABRI.
-UC Davis, along with four other U.S. public universities, is providing strategic guidance and research assistance to developing countries in these regions.
-It is the beginning of a long-term relationship with USAID and a continuation of the Center’s work in support of international research.

 California’s complex water management system often defies comprehensive analysis.
 We summarize the results of a decade of quantification and analysis of this system from a hydro-economic perspective using the CALVIN Model.

 Water resource management in California is often extensive and complex and deserves a comprehensive data and modeling approach.
 The Hobbes Project is a new effort to provide a venue for modelers in California and elsewhere to create an open, organized and documented quantitative representation of the state's intertied water resources system.
 Geocoded elements in this database can be interactively converted into tiered networks able to be solved by multiple modeling platforms depending on user preferences, with the appropriate translators.
 Many Hobbes tools will be web-based with exporting capabilities to the most common analytical and modeling software.